 The first 3 steps to get your photos organized:

 I often get inquiries asking about my favorite photo organizing tools or workflow.
-My business partner, Sherra Humphreys, also got these inquiries…so, we created the podcast Photos with Sherita exactly for this reason!
+My business partner, Sherra Humphreys, also got these inquiries…so, we created the podcast Photos with Sherita!
 Below are the first 3 steps to take to get your photos organized.
-Be sure to listen to the podcast for additional photo organizing tips for both your printed and digital photos!
+Be sure to listen to the other podcasts too for additional photo organizing tips for both your printed and digital collections!
+Any questions, feel free to contact me!

-Subscribe to the VIP Resource Library to download this episode’s freebie: Gather Your Photos – a checklist of all the places your digital photos might be hiding.
+Want a freebie?
+Review the show notes on the podcast page to download your Gather Your Digital Photos Checklist – a guide to all the places your digital photos might be hiding.

-Subscribe to the VIP Resource Library to download this episode’s freebie: Create Your Photo Hub – tips on how to create a core file structure on your Photo Hub.
+This episode’s freebie is: Create Your Photo Hub – tips on how to create a core file structure on your Photo Hub.
+Be sure to review the show notes on the podcast page to download today!

-Subscribe to the VIP Resource Library to download this episode’s freebie: Backup Your Photos – our favorite backup options for your computer AND your photos!
+Another awesome freebie: Backup Your Photos – our favorite backup options for your computer AND your photos!
+Listen to the podcast today and be sure to read the show notes to get your freebie!!

-The 33 photo reference cards are easy to use and are divided into 6 color-coded categories:
+These 33 photo reference cards are easy to use and divided into 6 color-coded categories:

 - Digital Photo Organizing Tips: The biggest category with cards including: Backup, Software Tools, Digital Photo Organizing Levels + more